sukritishuk/ML_ZoomCamp_Article/README.md

  ### Seasonal Decomposition of a Time Series -

 A seasonal time series generally has some predictable patterns that repeat regularly (i.e., after any length of time).

 * Every time series is a combination of 3 parts - **Trend, Seasonality and Residual**.
 Separating a time series into its 3 components is called **decomposition of time series**. * Automatic decomposition of a time series is available in ***statsmodel library***, using the ***seasonal_decompose() function***.
 It requires one to specify whether the model is additive or multiplicative.
 The result object contains arrays to access four pieces of data from the decomposition.

 * **Additive vs multiplicative seasonality** - These are the two methods to analyze seasonality of a Time Series:-

-  a) Additive seasonality - Seasonal pattern just adds or has a linear behaviour i.e., where changes over time are consistently made by the same amount.
+  a) ***Additive*** - Seasonal pattern just adds or has a linear behaviour i.e., where changes over time are consistently made by the same amount.

   ![image](https://user-images.githubusercontent.com/50409210/151403195-6bf025e3-bb0e-4e02-bf0f-c024da996b57.png)

-  b) Multiplicative seasonality - Trend and seasonal components are multiplied and then added to the error component and behaviour is non-linear (exponential or quadratic).
+  b) ***Multiplicative*** - Trend and seasonal components are multiplied and then added to the error component and behaviour is non-linear (exponential or quadratic).
 The amplitude of the seasonal oscillations get larger as the data trends up or get smaller as it trends down.
 To deal with this we take the log transform of the data before modelling it.

 ![image](https://user-images.githubusercontent.com/50409210/151403945-c5a0ed42-a2bc-4f11-aac9-ae6efe1078e8.png)